-Dengue fever is an acute mosquito-borne infection caused by the dengue viruses.
-This is found in tropical and sub-tropical regions around the world.
-For instance, dengue fever is an endemic illness in many countries in South East Asia.
-The dengue viruses encompass 4 different serotypes, each of which can lead to dengue fever and severe dengue (also known as 'dengue haemorrhagic fever').
+Dengue fever is a mosquito-borne infection caused by dengue virus.
+It is found in tropical and sub-tropical climates around the world.
+The disease is endemic in more than 100 countries, including countries in South East Asia.
+Dengue virus encompasses four different serotypes, each of which can lead to dengue fever and severe dengue (also known as 'dengue haemorrhagic fever').

-Dengue fever is clinically characterised by sudden onset of high fever, severe headache, pain behind the eyes, muscle and joint pain, loss of appetite, nausea and rash.
-Some infected people may not develop apparent symptoms, and some may only have mild symptoms like fever, e.g. young children may exhibit a milder non-specific febrile illness with rash.
+Dengue fever is clinically characterised by high fever, severe headache, pain behind the eyes, muscle and joint pain, nausea, vomiting, swollen lymph nodes and rash.
+Some infected people may not develop apparent symptoms, while some may only have mild and non-specific symptoms such as fever and rash.

 Mode of transmission

-There is no specific medication for dengue fever and severe dengue.
-Dengue fever is mostly self-limiting.
+There is no specific treatment for dengue fever and severe dengue.
+Dengue fever is mostly self-limiting and most people will recover after a week.
 Symptomatic treatment is given to relieve discomfort.
-Patients with severe dengue should be treated promptly with supportive management.
-The mainstay of treatment is to maintain the circulating fluid volume.
-With appropriate and timely treatment, mortality rate is less than 1%.
+For patients with severe dengue, hospitalization with supportive management is often needed.

 At present, there is no locally registered dengue vaccine available in Hong Kong.
-The best preventive measure in Hong Kong is to eliminate pockets of stagnant water that serve as breeding sites for mosquitoes, and to avoid mosquito bites.
+The best preventive measure is to avoid mosquito bites.

 1. Prevent accumulation of stagnant water

 2. Control vectors and reservoir of the diseases

 For more information about control and prevention of mosquito breeding, please visit the website of the Food and Environmental Hygiene Department (FEHD) at